What's new in CTE?

 Earn a math credit in a CTE class!!

-The CTE Department has some exciting news to share with Snowflake High School students.
-Students can now meet their 4th math requirement in three of the CTE courses offered at SHS.
+The CTE Department has exciting news to share with Snowflake High School students.
+Students can now meet their 4th math requirement in one of four CTE courses offered at SHS.
 The criteria to meet your 4th math credit by completing a CTE program are explained below.

-1. Three of our CTE programs qualify for math credit.
+1. Four of our CTE programs qualify for math credit.

 2. A student must complete one of the CTE programs listed below.
-For example – if a student wants to earn the 4th math credit in Business Management a student must take Business I and Business II.
+For example – if a student wants to earn the 4th math credit in Business Management - the student must take Business I and Business II.

-3. A student must complete Algebra II, by their junior year, in order to qualify.
-If a student will be taking Algebra II during their senior year – that student will not qualify for this program.
+3. A student must complete Algebra II by their junior year to qualify.
+If a student must take Algebra II during their senior year – that student will not qualify for this program.

 Earn a Science Credit in Agriscience